MrStarbird/LotW-Randomizer/README.txt

 Before installing the program, UNINSTALL any previous versions of the randomizer that you may have.
 This should solve a majority of compatibility issues.

-Select your options, pick your save file path(you can leave out the extension, this will be filled in automatically at the end), then when you choose to Randomize the Rom, select your ORIGINAL rom file (don't worry, this file will remain unaltered).
-A new file with your given name, seed number, and flags will be sent to your destination.
+Select your original file, select your save path, enter your seed (optional) and then select your options or presets.
+When you're ready, press the "Randomize Rom(s)" button you will be given as many randomized roms as the number beside the button (up to 10).
 =====================================================
 3. Features and Options
 =====================================================